hfjelstad/Profile-Documentation/README.md

 - [Introduction](#Introduction) - Get to know NeTEx, its Terms, common usage and tools (like XSD) provided
 - [Frames](#frames) - Deep dive into the NeTEx structure and the basic usage of frames
 - [Guides](#guides) - Where can i start?
 How should i model my data?
 See no further, these guides will help you a long way
-- [Use Cases](#use-case) - If you have some very perticular needs, maybe they are showcased here?
 - [Reference Data examples](#reference-data-examples) - How have others solved the issue with external data sources?

 # Introduction